Limes (Roman Empire): Britain

-The limes in Britain (Limes Britannicus) is on the territory of the present-day United Kingdom in England, Scotland and Wales.
-From the 1st to the 2nd century, the Gask Ridge and the Stanegate, with their chains of Roman camps and watchtowers, marked the northern boundary of Britannia.
-Later the isthmuses in the north between the Firth of Forth and Firth of Clyde were guarded by the defences of the Antonine Wall and the line between the mouth of the Tyne and Solway Firth by Hadrian's Wall.
-The perimeter defence of Hadrian's Wall was achieved through the construction of camps (castella) on the lowlands, which were built along the most important roads in the north.
-Security and monitoring on the coasts in the west and southeast was achieved by camps and by chains of watchtowers or signal towers, both along the coastline and along main roads in the interior.
+The frontier in Britain existed from the 1st to the 5th century AD.
+Initially the Fosse Way road was a frontier.
+From the 1st to the 2nd century first the Gask Ridge and then the Stanegate, with their chains of forts and watchtowers, marked the northern boundary of Britannia.
+Later Hadrian's Wall was built as the frontier and for a short time the Antonine Wall further north.
+The defence of Hadrian's Wall was achieved through the incorporation of forts and castella.
+Security and monitoring on the coasts in the west and southeast were achieved by forts and by chains of watchtowers or signal towers, both along the coastline.

-The occupying forces, Exercitus Britannicus, consisted mostly of cohorts of auxilia.
+The garrisons, Exercitus Britannicus, consisted mostly of cohorts of auxilia.
 The strategic reserve comprised three legions based in Eburacum (York), Isca Silurum and Deva.
-The observation and surveillance of the waters around the British Isles was the responsibility of the Classis Britannica, whose headquarters was in Rutupiae (Richborough).
-Legions auxilia cohorts and the fleet were commanded by the provincial governors.
+The observation and surveillance of the waters around the British Isles was the responsibility of the Classis Britannica, whose headquarters were in Rutupiae (Richborough).
+Legions, auxilia and the fleet were commanded by the provincial governors.
 From the 3rd century, units of comitatenses, limitanei and liburnaria (marines) came under the command of two generals: